realBjornRoden/cloudactions/aws/solo/README.md

 |  ec2.us-west-2.amazonaws.com      |  us-west-2       |
 +-----------------------------------+------------------+
 ```
-* Prepare deciding the VM size using the `XXX` command, in this case selecting only `t2.micro`
+* Prepare deciding the VM SIZE using the `XXX` command, in this case selecting only `t2.micro`
 [ec2-instance-type](https://aws.amazon.com/ec2/instance-types/)
 <br><i>NB.
 Require adding the Policy `AWSPriceListServiceFullAccess` to the GROUP</i>
 ```